A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Results and discussion

-Among the Normalisation elements, the BN trick has the largest impact, but EA and Session also have a significant impact on all datasets.
-Removing all normalisation elements (the Online line) results in a significant loss of accuracy, of 6\% on average.
-However, the loss associated with the removal of normalisation elements is more costly for small datasets (containing few subjects) than for large datasets (containing many subjects), with a drop of respectively 10\% versus 2.5\%.
+\textbf{Impact of Normalisation}: Among the Normalisation elements, the BN trick has the largest impact, but EA and Session also have a significant impact on all datasets.
+Removing all normalisation elements (the Online line) results in a significant loss of accuracy, of 7\% on average.
+However, the loss associated with the removal of normalisation elements is more costly for small datasets (containing few subjects) than for large datasets (containing many subjects), with a drop of respectively 12\% versus 2.5\%.
 We can assume that increasing the number of subjects in a pre-training phase for EEG-SimpleConv allows better generalization in online setups.

-We conduct a second ablation only on normalisation, in Appendix~\ref{app:ablation_normalisation}, were we ablate the normalisation elements of our pipeline, by this time computing all the possible combinations, instead of ablating them one at a time.
+We conduct a second ablation only on normalisation, in Appendix~\ref{app:ablation_normalisation}, for that we ablate the normalisation elements of our pipeline, by this time computing all the possible combinations, instead of ablating them one at a time.